Suspect in CEO’s killing hires high-profile attorney as official indicates extradition fight may stop

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jason Hanna, Karina Tsui, Steve Almasy, Andy Rose, John Miller, Brynn Gingras, Michelle Watson, Bonney Kapp, John Miller, Dakin Andone, Emma Tucker, Meg Tirrell and Jason Carroll contributed to this report.
+CNN’s Chris Boyette, Jason Hanna, Karina Tsui, Steve Almasy, Andy Rose, Brynn Gingras, Michelle Watson, Bonney Kapp, Dakin Andone, Emma Tucker, Meg Tirrell and Jason Carroll contributed to this report.